mercadopago/devsite-docs/guides/payments/mobile-checkout/personalization.en.md

 Flow preference allows you to set and customize the payment flow to offer your users the best payment experience.

-In the `FlowPreference`class you can set if you want to display or not a step which shows a resume of what is going to be paid (review and confirm step), or the discount communications et.
+In the `FlowPreference`class you can set if you want to display or not a step which shows a summary of what is going to be paid (review and confirm step), or the discount communications et.

 To add to checkout the configurations done in `FlowPreference`class, you should create an instance of this class and add it to the checkout initialization as shown below: